 Planning Your Visit

-Visitors can view the natural history displays and participate in fun activities with current covid protocols in place.
-The Centre will re-open in July 2022.
+Visitors can view the natural history displays and participate in fun activities.
 You can remain updated on latest news including our summer events programming here, featuring the speaker series and nature field trips.

 We are located on Hornby Island, a small northern gulf island situated in the Salish Sea.
 The island is geographically distinctive with high biodiversity of land and marine life.
 It is also home to fossil remnants and some of BC’s most endangered species, such as the Taylor’s checkerspot butterfly.
 You can find visitor information here.